Tony Waddington: Therapeutic Counsellor MBACP Registered

 Therapy through e-mail allows you to put down your thoughts (up to 1000 words) at a time of your choosing.
 After careful and considered thought, I would then respond to your e-mail within 48 hours.
 An exchange between us would be the equivalent of one counselling session.

 From a discreet location in St Neots town centre, my work is underpinned by the standards and principles of the BACP Ethical Framework for Counselling and Psychotherapy, a code to ensure clients receive the safety, standards and service they deserve.
 High on this list, is the protection of your confidentiality; your trust in me being the foundation for a fruitful counsellor-client relationship.

 Through my previous profession as a school teacher and experience as a youth counsellor, I have developed a sound appreciation of the worries a young person can experience, including those related to cyber-bullying, social media and internet content.
 Helping a young person to explore their difficulties, evaluate their options and come to their own decision is the cornerstone of my approach; something that can empower and foster independence long after our work has finished.

 How to get in touch

-If you would like to gain a clearer idea of how we might work together and whether this path could be for you, feel free to call or e-mail - we can have an informal chat or organise a convenient time for a 30 minute no-obligation consultation at my practice (at a cost of £10).
+If you would like to gain a clearer idea of how we might work together and whether this path could be for you, feel free to call or e-mail - we can have an informal chat through a Zoom / WhatsApp video call or over the telephone.

 Training, qualifications & experience